-The maximum period a claim can be backdated to is six months from the date you initially make the backdate request.
+The maximum period a claim can be backdated to is 1 month for Housing Benefit and Council Tax Reduction, from the date you initially make the backdate request.

 Examples of reasons that may result in a backdated claims include:

 If you feel your claim should be backdated we will need to know why you were late in sending us your application form and the date you think your housing benefit should be paid from.
-You need to write to us asking us to look at backdating your claim.
+You should complete and send in the Backdate Request form [161kb]